MorCosta/Prework-study-guide/README.md

 # Don't panic.
 A prework study guide for beginners.

+## Description
-## I created this guide because learn how to code can be challenging.
+I created this guide because learn how to code can be challenging.
 Specially for someone that has no knowledge of the subject!...Like me.
 This is why I wanted to share my notes with you.
 This will (hopefully)help you to sail through subjects like HTML, CSS, JavaScript and Git.
 And remeber...don't panic!

 ## Installation